surma/surma.dev/content/things/ditherpunk.md

 ### Random noise

 Back to Wikipedia’s definition of dithering: “Intentionally applied form of noise used to randomize quantization error”.
-Instead of quantizing each pixel directly, we add noise between -0.5 and 0.5 to each pixel.
+Instead of quantizing each pixel directly, we add noise with a value between -0.5 and 0.5 to each pixel.
 The idea is that some pixels will now be quantized to the “wrong” color, but how often that happens depends on the pixel’s original brightness.
 Black will _always_ remain black, white will _always_ remain white, a mid-gray will be black only roughly 50% of the time.
+The average brightness of an area in the quantized image should be close to the average brightness of the same area in the original image.
 Statistically, the overall quantization error is reduced and our brains are quite eager to do the rest and help you see the, uh, big picture.

 ```js
 grayscaleImage.mapSelf(brightness =>